cinnamon-bun/thumble/README.md

 * [Ardour](https://ardour.org/)
 * SunVox (ideosyncratic)

+Android
+* No good ones that I know of, the latency is too high

 iOS
 * Garage Band
 * Thumbjam

-Android
-* No good ones that I know of, the latency is too high

 Hardware (advanced)
+* An iOS device with one of the above apps.
+The iPod Touch is small and works well
 * [Adafruit Music Maker FeatherWing](https://www.adafruit.com/product/3357) - a low quality midi synth on a little board
 * [Axoloti](http://www.axoloti.com/) - higher quality, runs a PureData or Max/MSP style patch
 * A Raspberry Pi with I don't know what software